 Is there a Reese's pie?

-Yes, there is absolutely a Reese's pie as you've seen with this recipe.
-Now, a Reese's pie can take on many forms, but of course, I think that this is the best one.
+Yes, there is absolutely a Reese's pie, as you've seen with this recipe.
+Now, a Reese's pie can take on many forms, like having an extra peanut butter layer instead of chocolate or having the pie on top of a graham cracker or chocolate crust.
+But, of course, I think that this is the best one.
+And I know I'm a little biased, but I guess you'll have to try it for yourself and see if you agree!

 Wrapping it Up